 As claimed by Sonatype, the average application consists of over 100 open source components and over 20 vulnerabilities.

 Obviously, with so many potential weak points in your application, it's not deployment ready.
-And ignoring the security of your application might affect the business.
+And ignoring the security of your application could affect the business.

-Once you've developed your application and made sure that it works as expected, you should concentrate on how secure the application is.
+Once you've developed your application and made sure it works as expected, you should focus on how secure the application is.

-Now, let me show you how you can use Sonatype Vulnerability Scanner to scan your application.
+Now, let me show you how to use Sonatype Vulnerability Scanner to scan your application.

 The first step is to download the tool.
 You can find it here.
 To access the tool, you have to fill out a simple form and then click on the download button.